Copyright © University of Cambridge. All rights reserved.

 Doing this problem

-is an excellent way to work at problem solving for pupils in late primary and early secondary school.
-It lends itself to being worked on by small groups of learners so that they have an opportunity to decide on approaches.
+is an excellent way to work at problem solving with pupils in late primary and early secondary school.
+The problem lends itself for small group work, so that the learners have an opportunity to decide on approaches.
 Then, having completed the challenge, groups can discuss the different

-ways of solving it including each method's strengths and weaknesses.
-If the introductory story is told to the full it also is a good problem in which pupils have to decide what information is useful and what is irrelevant.
+solutions, and each method's strengths and weaknesses.
+If the introductory story is told to the full, it is also a good problem for having pupils decide what information is useful and what is irrelevant.

 Telling the story with little or no warning about why you're telling it is a good way to get learners engaged with this problem.
 Having set the scene, you could begin by giving the class a chance to work in pairs to find the sixteen different combinations of cup/saucer.